-It is very common that we hear students constantly complain about them having to stress about lessons, studies and result at school or college.
-They are often fed up and want to attend college only because they are forced too.
+Commonly, we hear students constantly complain about them having to stress about lessons, studies and result at school or college.
+They are often fed up and want to attend college only because they are forced to.
 This situation is growing only to be worse.
 So the question is how do we break this cycle?
 How do we change the system for the better?

 The answer is simple.
-Teach students what they are actually curious and interested to learn.
+Teach students what they are actually interested to learn.
 Teach students the things that grab their attention and interest.
 An excellent idea would be their hobbies.
 Hobbies are an excellent way for encouraging one to develop his skills.
-Moreover this will help the student to learn and develop his or her skills.
+Moreover, this will help the student to learn and develop his or her skills.

-It is imperative that schools and colleges understand this and apply this idea in the curriculum.
-This will not only result in the likelihood of the student to be good at that but also help the student to enjoy learning and grow with experience.
-This will facilitate a multi dimensional growth and development scale for students and help them achieve success in their life since they will know what they are good at genuinely enjoy doing, as opposed to being forced to do something they are not interested to do in first place.
+Schools and colleges must understand this and apply this idea in the curriculum.
+This will not only result in the likelihood of the student is good at that but also help the student to enjoy learning and grow with experience.
+This will facilitate a multi-dimensional growth and development scale for students and help them achieve success in their life since they will know what they are good at genuinely enjoy doing, as opposed to being forced to do something they are not interested to do in the first place.
 Hence it is high time that hobbies should be reinvented and treated as subjects in schools or colleges.

 Author – Gail D’Souza